 Over the past five decades, the difference between health spending as a share of the economy in the U.S. and comparable OECD countries has widened.
 In 1970, the U.S. spent about 6% of its GDP on health, similar to spending by several comparable countries (the average of comparably wealthy countries was 5% of GDP in 1970).
 The U.S. was relatively on pace with other countries until the 1980s, when its health spending grew at a significantly faster rate relative to its GDP.
 In 2019, the U.S. spent 17% of its GDP on health consumption, whereas the next highest comparable country (Switzerland) devoted 12% of its GDP to health spending.

 U.S. health spending growth was higher during the 1980s, but has been similar since

-While the U.S. has long had higher than average spending, it has not always been such an outlier.
+While the U.S. has long had higher than average health spending, growth rates have become more in line with other countries.
 The 1980s saw accelerated growth in health expenditures per capita in the U.S. The 10.1% average annual growth rate in the U.S. during the 1980s was the highest among comparable countries.
-The comparably wealthy countries saw an average of 7.0% annual growth during this period.
-Since 1990, health spending has grown similarly in the U.S. and comparable countries.
+Comparably wealthy countries saw an average of 7.3% annual growth during this period.
+Since the 1990s, health spending has grown similarly in the U.S. and comparable countries.

 In recent years, health spending growth has increased slightly in the U.S. and in comparable countries